 Australian Government coronavirus (COVID-19) information and support for business

 Find financial assistance, eligibility and timing for government support for Australian businesses impacted by coronavirus (COVID-19).

 Tourism accommodation support program

-The restrictions will mean that residents in these areas, as well as some interstate visitors prevented from travelling to Victoria, will have to cancel bookings with accommodation providers in regional Victoria.
+The restrictions will mean that Victorians as well as some interstate visitors prevented from travelling to Victoria, will have to cancel bookings with accommodation providers in regional Victoria.

-Direct financial support of $225 per booking per night is available to support tourism operators affected by the return to Stage 3 Stay at Home restrictions in metropolitan Melbourne and Mitchell Shire.
+Direct financial support of $225 per booking per night is available to support tourism operators affected by the return of Stage 4 and Stage 3 restrictions.

 Through the Commercial Landlord Hardship Fund the Victorian Government is offering grants of up to $3,000 per tenancy.
 Private, individual and joint-owner landlords who have provided rent relief to their tenants under the requirements of the Commercial Tenancy Relief Scheme and are facing financial hardship may be eligible.

 The Victorian Government introduced the Commercial Tenancy Relief Scheme (CTRS) to support commercial tenants whose income has been affected by the coronavirus (COVID-19) pandemic.

 The Commercial Landlord Hardship Fund has been created in recognition of small, private landlords who may not have the capacity to provide rent reductions to their tenants under the requirements of the Commercial Tenancy Relief Scheme.